pflanze/functional-perl/docs/intro.md

     repl> list(2,3,4)->fold(*cons, null)
     $VAR1 = list(4, 3, 2);

-As you can see, this paired up (prepended) the value 2 with the empty list, then prepended 3 to that, then prepended 4 to that.
-The result comes in reverse order.
+As you can see, this prepended the value 2 to the empty list, then prepended 3 to that, then prepended 4 to that.
+The result comes in reverse order, i.e. this is an implementation of the list reversing function (which is available as the method `reverse` already).

-If that's not what you need, there's also `fold_right`, which reverses the order of the call chain:
+For the case when you need to process a list so that the original ordering is preserved there's also `fold_right`, which reverses the order of the call chain (it begins at the right of the list, i.e. calling `cons(4, null)` first):

     repl> list(2,3,4)->fold_right(*cons, null)
     $VAR1 = list(2, 3, 4);

-i.e. this simply copies the list, which is pretty pointless of course.
+i.e. this simply copies the list, which is actually pointless: lists are a purely functional data structure, i.e. they do not offer a way to mutate parts destructively (unless if going evil and forgoing object accessors, which is discouraged), hence this possible use of copying is irrelevant.
+Of course there are other operations where the ordering is relevant, for example division (`/` is wrapped as `div` by `FP::Ops`):

+    repl> list(10,20)->fold(*div, 1)
+    $VAR1 = '2';
+    repl> list(10,20)->fold_right(*div, 1)
+    $VAR1 = '0.5';

+(For another easy to try example, experiment with the `array` function from `FP::Array`, which is a wrapper for `[@_]`.
+It too is already imported by `repl+`.)

 You can get the first element of a list using the `first` method, and the rest of the list using the `rest` method.
 There's also a combined